Pawprints Virtual Writing Club Tips

 For Memoir Writers

-(If you live in Los Angeles, come to our ongoing Monday morning class, or new Saturday morning classes forming now!
+(If you live in Los Angeles, come to our free class Thursday mornings.
 Click for de-tails.)

 Creative Writing